Search sheldonbrown.com and sheldonbrown.org

 If you don't see such a ring, you may need to remove the smallest sprocket to gain access to it.
 This is common on freewheels with 13 tooth or smaller sprockets.
 You will need two chain whips, one to unscrew the smallest sprocket, another hold the freewheel so that it doesn't spin backward while you unscrew the top sprocket.
 You also will need about 100 1/8"bearing balls for most freewheels.

-Use a hammer and punch (or an old flat-blade screwdriver) alternately in one hole, then the other, to drive the ring in a clockwise direction.
+Use a pin spanner, or hammer and punch (or an old flat-blade screwdriver) alternately in one hole, then the other, to drive the ring in a clockwise direction.
 This ring is actually a bearing cone with a left ("reverse") thread, and once you have removed it you will see a row of 1/8" bearing balls and a stack of very thin washers surrounding the threads that the cone threaded on to.
 These are shim washers, and you can remove one or more of them to make the bearing tighter, if the freewheel has too much play.

 If you want to disassemble it further, just lift off the cluster at this point and the innards will be revealed to you, including another row of 1/8" balls (which will probably fall out) at the base of the freewheel, and two or three spring-loaded pawls which make the ratchet work.